 Grateful for the opportunity to settle, it was content to make wayside and wasteland bloom.
 Unlike the cultivated rose, the dandelion is, in its stem of stems, a Populist.
 It generally prefers hard homesteading on barren ground to pampered living in potting soil.
 The dandelion smiles just as brightly amid backyard tenement clutter as it does beneath the boxwood border of an English garden.
 In contrast to the formal rose, which makes a sticking point of ceremony and can be prickly with those who do not show proper deference, the dandelion is friendly.
 It even enjoys the company of children as they weave it into garlands.

 The dandelion lives a clean and simple life.
 It opens and blooms at sunrise and, closing up tightly, goes to bed at sunset.
 It keeps healthy and respectable hours because it is a family flower.
-One hundred to 200 florets compose its yellow blossom.
+One to two hundred florets compose its yellow blossom.
 As the florets mature and are finally pollinated, the dandelion's stem lengthens.
 Sacrificing its position in the world, the dandelion now lives for its children, closing one last time until the florets have grown into seeds and are ready to leave home.
 Then the gray globe expands so the seeds can catch a breeze and start out well in life.

 No other flower embodies the American spirit as well as the dandelion.
 When the going gets tough, pansies and petunias wilt.
 Neither the strong winds nor heavy rains can break the dandelion.
 When the petals of the dogwood blossoms are scattered and the peony is beaten to the ground, the dandelion still holds its head up bravely.